whiran/ProgrammingAssignment2/README.md

 ## Solution for the Assignment 2 (Week 03)

 this will explain objectives of the assignment.
-The coide cosist of 4 parts
+The code cosist of 4 parts
 1. code for makeCacheMatrix`
 2. code for `cacheSolve`
 3. code for test both functions